 New board members are assigned an established board member as their mentor.
 Each new member receives access to online files that include board meeting agendas and minutes, bylaws, our mission statement, core values, and strategic plan.

-The board meets about nine times per year, officially bimonthly, but WRV adds a few meetings to address important topics as they arise.
-The annual board retreat is typically one weekend day in January.
+The board meets quarterly, with occasional special meetings to address important topics as they arise.
+There is an annual in-person one-day board retreat.
 Each member is expected to participate in at least one WRV committee and to participate in some WRV volunteer projects and activities.
+Each committee determines its own meeting schedule, with most committees holding monthly meetings.
+Meetings are generally via Zoom.
 The term is two years.
 Multiple terms are encouraged, with a maximum of three consecutive terms.